Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human

-Access to scarce healthcare resources is a common challenge during the COVID-19 pandemic, especially for vulnerable populations \citep{Dorn-2020}.
+{ } Access to scarce healthcare resources is a common challenge during the COVID-19 pandemic, especially for vulnerable populations \citep{Dorn-2020}.
 We evaluate the healthcare needs of RHY as access to healthcare would reduce their vulnerability to HT \citep{Duncan-2019}.
-Over the course of the COVID-19 pandemic, semi-regular meetings with NYC stakeholders revealed that the number of youth arriving to the RHY organizations had decreased due to concerns of infection.
-RHY organizations also experienced significant staff availability and attrition due to positive COVID-19 cases and various vaccine mandates.
+Over the course of the COVID-19 pandemic, semi-regular meetings with NYC stakeholders revealed that the number of youth arriving to the RHY organizations decreased due to concerns of infection.
+RHY organizations also experienced significant staff unavailability and attrition due to positive COVID-19 cases and various vaccine mandates.
 To evaluate the effect of COVID-19 on the need for capacity expansion, we decrease the existing capacity of in-house services to 50\% of the base model and decrease the number of youth arriving to $Y=400$, in accordance with stakeholder recommendations and publicly available data \citep{NYC-gov}.

 While the halving of in-house capacity left more physical space for extra in-house resources, staffing beds during the pandemic remained a challenge.
-As can be seen in Figure \ref{fig:Beds_covid}, the need to direct youth to the overflow shelter beds still exists, with 86 of the 400 youth unable to receive an existing bed. \\ Figure \ref{fig:services_covid} shows that in an optimal expansion, only 23\% of youth could be accommodated with existing in-house medical resources; and while an additional 5\% could be accommodated by adding extra in-house resources, a full 72\% of the youth must have their medical needs met through referrals.
-However, during the pandemic referrals to larger healthcare institutions became less desirable due to health concerns \citep{Li-2020} and more difficult to access as healthcare resources were redirected and social distancing took effect.
-Such a situation highlights the need to additional in-house medical resources.
-Our model is able to evaluate the tradeoff between the increased costs of providing in-house services and access to these services in situations such as a pandemic.
+Figure \ref{fig:Beds_covid} shows the need to direct youth to overflow shelter beds still exists; averaged across 10 runs, 113 of the 400 youth did not receive an existing bed.
+Figure \ref{fig:services_covid} shows that in an optimal expansion, averaged over 10 runs, only 14\% of youth could be accommodated with existing in-house medical resources; and while an additional 1\% could be accommodated via extra in-house resources, a full 85\% must have their medical needs met via referrals.
+However, during the pandemic, referrals to larger healthcare institutions became less desirable due to health concerns \citep{Li-2020} and more difficult to access due to redirected healthcare resources and social distancing.
+Such a situation reveals the need for additional in-house medical resources.
+Our model can evaluate the trade-off between the increased costs of providing in-house services and access to these services in situations such as a pandemic.